generic

 Shareware games were released for free with limited functionality (for example: no saving, missing levels, time limit), often via a BBS (Bulletin Board System), a floppy disc or a CD included in a printed magazine or by direct download (when internet was in its infancy).
 If the user liked the shareware product, they could pay to obtain an upgrade and unlock the full game.
 When digital distribution started to become popular, shareware games slowly faded into oblivion.

 Special and deluxe editions of video games are enhanced versions of the standard release, typically offering additional content and exclusive features.
-These editions are designed to provide extra value and cater to the desires of dedicated fans and collectors.
+These editions are designed to provide extra value and cater to dedicated fans and collectors.
+They often include bonus in-game content, such as skins, expansions, or early access, and can also feature physical items like art books, figurines, or steelbook cases.

 Sports games, in the DOS era, were often sponsored by popular sports personalities (John Madden, Michael Jordan, Jack Nicklaus, to name a few) or, in some cases, even by institutions (FIFA, NHL, NCAA, NFL).
 Such a name on the game box was a sure way to boost sales even for low quality games.